Calibrating the negative interpretation: Two families of intuitionistically dubious principles

 of MP$_1$ which Brouwer used in 1918 to prove that the intuitionistic real numbers form a closed species.
 Van Atten \cite{va2018} notes that Brouwer later formulated a stronger definition of ``closed'' in order to avoid this use of (a consequence of) Markov's Principle.

 In \cite{scve1983} Scedrov and Vesley studied a principle of which $\Sigma^0_1$-DNS$_0$ is a special case.
-They proved that {\bf B} $\not\vdash$ $\Sigma^0_1$-DNS$_0$ by showing that $\Sigma^0_1$-DNS$_0$ fails in Krol's model of intuitionistic analysis (\cite{krol1978}), and observed that {\bf B} + $\Sigma^0_1$-DNS$_0$ $\not\vdash$ MP$_1$ because every theorem of {\bf B} + $\Sigma^0_1$-DNS$_0$ is $_S$realizable, while MP$_1$ is not.
-It follows that {\bf I} + $\Sigma^0_1$-DNS$_0$ is consistent with Vesley's Schema VS (\cite{ve1970}), which proves Brouwer's creating-subject counterexamples including $\mathrm{\neg MP_1}$.
+They proved that {\bf B} $\not\vdash$ $\Sigma^0_1$-DNS$_0$ because $\Sigma^0_1$-DNS$_0$ fails in Krol's model of intuitionistic analysis \cite{krol1978}, and that {\bf B} + $\Sigma^0_1$-DNS$_0$ $\not\vdash$ MP$_1$.
+Their second argument, by $_S$realizability, establishes that {\bf I} + $\Sigma^0_1$-DNS$_0$ is consistent with Vesley's Schema VS which proves Brouwer's creating-subject counterexamples.